awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 ## Event<a name="gettingstarted-concepts-event"></a>

 An event is a JSON formatted document that contains data for a function to process\.
-The Lambda runtime converts the function to an object and passes it to your function code\.
+The Lambda runtime converts the event to an object and passes it to your function code\.
 When you invoke a function, you determine the structure and contents of the event\.
 When an AWS service invokes your function, the service defines the event\.

 For details on events from AWS services, see [Using AWS Lambda with Other Services](lambda-services.md)\.